Lecture 8: Hypothesis testing

 The real line is split into two regions: acceptance region and rejection region (critical region).

-When T is in the acceptance region, we accept H_{0} (and risk making a Type II error).
+When T is in the acceptance region, we do not reject H_{0} (and risk making a Type II error).

 When T is in the rejection (critical) region, we reject H_{0} (and risk making a Type I error).